 |The horizontal set of any data set can be termed as row||The leftover vertical set of a database in termed as column|

-Excel Row and Excel Column are an integral and essential part of Excel and are useful for applying formulas and writing macros in Excel.
+Excel Row and Excel Column are an integral and necessary feature of Excel and are useful in Excel to add formulas and to write macros.